 - 1 green chili pepper like serrano deseeded and cut into long strips.
 If you like the heat, keep the seeds.
 I do.

-- 2 tbsp coriander leaves finely chopped (you can sub with another herb like mint or rosemary or sage)
+- 2 tablespoon coriander leaves finely chopped (you can sub with another herb like mint or rosemary or sage)

-- 1 tbsp vegetable oil like coconut or avocado
+- 1 tablespoon vegetable oil like coconut or avocado

 - Salt to taste